 Heliogen’s plants concentrate the sun’s energy to capture solar heat to be used as power, producing extremely low cost energy.
 Because the plants not only generate industrial heat and power from the sun but also provide thermal storage (storing energy by heating up air and rocks), Heliogen’s sunlight refineries have a higher capacity factor than a standard solar power plant – able to rely on storage during bad weather or at night.

-The result is a technology that can provide significantly cost-effective renewable energy more consistently than existing solutions, and the cheap energy produced allows the running of industrial processes that would otherwise be economically inefficient – for example creating the real possibility of replacing fossil fuels with green hydrogen fuel or scaling up cost efficient carbon capture technologies.
+Named one of Time magazine’s best invention’s of 2020, the result is a technology that can provide significantly cost-effective renewable energy more consistently than existing solutions, and the cheap energy produced allows the running of industrial processes that would otherwise be economically inefficient – for example creating the real possibility of replacing fossil fuels with green hydrogen fuel or scaling up cost efficient carbon capture technologies.

 Heliogen’s core technology is their Sunlight Refinery™ plant, which uses mirrors and computer-vision to hyper-accurately concentrate sunlight.
 An automated, AI-driven system positions mirrors, called heliostats, to track and direct the sun’s energy toward a single focal point.